Where do you grow and sun dry your fruit?

 What about sulfites?

-SO2 is used as a preservative to inhibit microbial growth and retain product color in Sun Dried Fruit as well as many other food products, medications, and beverages.
-If you’re part of the less than 1% of the population that is severely allergic to sulfites, you should avoid dried fruit, as well as most wine, some medications, jams, vegetable juice, many condiments, some potato chips, and other foods that contain sulfites.
+SO2 is used as a preservative to inhibit microbial growth and retain product color in some dried fruit products as well as many other food products, medications, and beverages.

 Are there different types of Dried Fruit?